 The methods will be presented in a way so that a non-technical person can understand the basic intuition, and also so that a practitioner can apply the methods in the future.
 Examples will be provided.
 For panel data econometrics, we will discuss the example of how to identify actions taken early on by a LinkedIn member that are predictive of their future engagement with the product, a problem that is difficult due to the confounding of correlation and causation.
 For instrumental variables techniques, we will discuss how to use random variation in the weather to say cool things about politics, economics, and web usage.

 In addition to the discussion of applied econometric techniques, there may also be time for economics-related data insights.
 Currently we are developing unemployment rate prediction models using time-series econometrics as well as indexes to measure changes in the supply/demand for talent across regions and industries.

-Scott Nicholson is the head of Analytics at Accretive Health, where his team uses machine learning and predictive analytics to help providers make better clinical and financial decisions.
+Scott Nicholson most recently was Chief Data Scientist at Accretive Health, where his team built out data infrastructure, predictive analytics and data visualizations to help healthcare providers make better clinical and financial decisions.
 Before moving into the health care industry Scott was a Team Lead, Senior Data Scientist and Economist at LinkedIn where his work focused on using analytics and prototyping new data products to increase user engagement.
 Earlier in his career, Scott built real-time bidding and ad selection algorithms at an online advertising startup.
 He has a BS in Economics/Mathematics from the University of California, Santa Barbara, and an Economics PhD from Stanford.

 For information on sponsorship opportunities at the conference, contact Susan Stewart at firstname.lastname@example.org